algorandfoundation/beaker/docs/source/migration.rst

 The key changes to note are:

-1. There is no subclassing, instead a ``beaker.LogicSignatureTemplate`` instance is created
+1. There is no subclassing, instead a ``beaker.LogicSignatureTemplate`` instance is created.
-2. A function returning a PyTeal expression is passed to ``LogicSignatureTemplate`` instead of implementing ``def evaluate(self)``
+2. A function returning a PyTeal expression (or just an expression) is passed to ``LogicSignatureTemplate`` instead of implementing ``def evaluate(self)``.
 3. A dictionary of template variable name and types is passed instead of instantiating ``beaker.TemplateVariable`` for each variable.
-4. The template variables are provided as arguments to the evaluation function
+4. The template variables are provided as arguments to the evaluation function.

 Precompiled
 -----------